m7a/bp-image-viewer/README.md

    or to-be-deleted images (depending on user's choice).
 The contents of `planview_sel.txt` can be processed manually or by supplementary script `mvsel`.

+## OS Information

+`plan_view.py` has only ever been tested on Linux systems.
+However, given that it is Python and GTK it may as well work on Windows, too.

 ## Script `mvsel`